sitn/forLim/README.md

 ## Installation

 1. Clone this repository on your machine
-2. Link the new directory with the QGIS plugin directory or copy everything in the plugin repository
+2. Link the new directory with the QGIS plugin directory or copy everything in the plugin directory

 ## Features